Mind your bees wax

 - Unstick a drawer.
 A thin coat of beeswax on wooden rails makes the wood drawers on Granny’s old bureau slide smoothly.
 It does windows, too.
 Use wax to lubricate sashes.

 - Prepare screws.
-Georgia Beekeepers’ Association president Robert Brewer rubs wax over the threads of screws to make them drive smoothly and resist corrosion.
+One of the Georgia Beekeepers’ Association presidents rubs wax over the threads of screws to make them drive smoothly and resist corrosion.

 - Make spoon butter.
 Preserve woodenware in the kitchen like spoons and cutting boards and wooden knife handles.